saint-phard/demo-app/README.md

 # Node.js Application Demo

+The application was cloned from https://github.com/hashicorp/demo-app-nodejs

-This repository contains a sample Node.js application used for demo purposes.
-In addition, there is a [compile.json](compile.json) template used for compilation when ingressing this application into Atlas.
+This repository contains a sample Node.js application used for containerization purposes.

-Fork this repo to deploy a Node.js application in Atlas with the [best-practices](https://github.com/hashicorp/best-practices) repo.
+I built the code and packaged in a docker image, pushed it to my private docker repository.

+Run the command below to connect to the private docker repository.
+Note that the value of $secretname should be the same as the value provided in the ImagePullSecrets name in the nodejs-demo.yamlfile

+ kubectl create secret docker-registry --dry-run=client $secretname --docker-server=https://index.docker.io/v1/ --docker-username=$username --docker-password=$password --docker-email=$email